Bnabdulwasiu/product-api/README.md

 Provided in this URL is the link to the live documentation of the project:
 <a href="https://overloop-assesment.onrender.com/api/redoc/">Click here!</a>

+## FIFO Profit Calculation:

+The system tracks multiple cost prices for each product batch added.
+When selling, it follows the FIFO (First In, First Out) method/algorithm to calculate the profit.
+For example, if you have two batches of a product with different costs, it will sell from the earliest batch first.

 ## Technologies Used:
 <ul>
  <li>Python 3: Backend Logic</li>